Stock market Notes –Stock Market, IPO, Promoters

 BSE and SEBI both are located in Mumbai besides each other, in Dalal Street.
 Even NSE is located in Nariman Point, Mumbai.

-Nifty: The 50 companies representation in the NSE.
+Nifty: The 50 companies represented in the NSE.

-Sensex: The 30 companies representation in the BSE.
+Sensex: The 30 companies represented in the BSE.

-Promoters: Promoters of a company is the person, or group which have maximum share holdings in the company.
-The company is managed by them and they play a vital role in loyality, transparency and fair conduction of Business.
+Promoters of a company are the person or group which have maximum shareholdings in the company.
+The company is managed by them and they play a vital role in loyalty, transparency and fair conduction of Business.

 Promoters must be having a good track record of being investor friendly, loyal, transparent and fair business practices.

-IPO is coming up with an public offer to raise the capital for the business needs.
+IPO is coming up with a public offer to raise the capital for the business needs.
 This is the first time that the company issues shares and goes public.